Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

   1. The managing server is an application, controls the collection, processing, analysis, and/or display of network management information.
   2. A managed device is a piece of network equipment (including its software) that resides on a managed network.
-  3. Each managed object within a managed device associated information that is collected into a Management Information Base (MIB)
+  3. Each managed object within a managed device associated information that is collected into a <mark>Management Information Base (MIB)</mark>
   4. Also resident in each managed device is a network management agent, a process running in the managed device that <mark>communicates with the managing server</mark>
   5. network ­management protocol